Keeping a semi-automatic electronic ship's logbook

 So, how to benefit from the positive aspects of electronic logbooks, while reducing the negatives when compared to paper?
 Here are some ideas:

-- Print your logs.
-While this is not something I’m planning to do personally, it would be possible to print your log entries periodically, maybe daily or after each trip.
-Then you can have an archival copy that doesn’t rely on electronics
+• Print your logs.
+With something like a cheap receipt printer, it would be possible to print your log entries periodically, maybe daily or after each trip.
+Then you can have an archival copy that doesn’t rely on electronics.
+Here is a repository implementing just that

 API